lambdaclass/cairo-vm-py/README.md

 After setting up the environments, you can install the python binary using `maturin develop --release`.

+Finally, install into the python environment with `maturin develop --release`.
+For mac installation, these flags might be necessary:
+`maturin develop --release -m cairo-rs-py/Cargo.toml --no-default-features --features extension`.

 ## 🚀 Usage

 After installation, you can access the cairo-rs VM from Python code.
 As an example, after compiling the program `array_sum` into `cairo_programs/array_sum.json`, you can run it with the VM using: